 Garlic- Garlic has been show to stop the growth against these tumor cell lines: breast, brain, lung, pancreatic, prostate, childhood brain cancer, and stomach cancer.
 Garlic has anticancer, antiviral and antibacterial qualities.
-You can eat this raw or take it in Supplement Form.
-If taking it raw, try sandwiching it between apple slices.
-Also chewing it with an open mouth helps to lessen the burn!
+You can eat this raw or take it as a Supplement.
+If raw, crush the clove with a knife first and then chop.
+The garlic should sit for 15 minutes in order to increase its cancer fighting properties.
+Eating sandwiched between apple slices can help to lessen the burn.

 Leeks-for breast cancer, garlic, leeks and scallions are recognized as the top 3 foods which inhibit cancer cell growth, according to Dr. Richard Beliveau, a Canadian cancer researcher.
 Leeks were also the most effective for destroying cancerous cells located in the kidney.

-Onions– shallots and western yellow are particularly effective for liver cancer cells and northern red onions and pungent yellow and western yellow are effective for colon cancer cells
+Onions– shallots and western yellow are particularly effective for liver cancer cells, and northern red onions and pungent yellow and western yellow are more effective for colon cancer cells

-Watercress: Over 50 scientific studies have found it contains compounds shown to inhibit the growth and spread of cancer cells with some of the most conclusive studies finding positive results on colon prostate and breast cancer cells.
-In fact it is the richest known food source of a plant chemical called glucosinolates which release an anti-cancer substance called Petic – it’s this that gives watercress its distinctive peppery flavor.
+Watercress- is a good source of vitamins B1, B2, B6, C, E, manganese, carotene, calcium, fiber, iron and copper.
+Scientific studies have found that it contains compounds shown to inhibit the growth and spread of cancer cells with some of the most conclusive studies finding positive results on colon prostate and breast cancer cells.
+It is rich source of glucosinolates which release an anti-cancer substance called Petic – that gives watercress its distinctive peppery flavor.
 Glucosinolates are also the substances which pep-up and regulate detoxification enzymes in the liver.
-Watercress is considered part of the cabbage family and is rich in chlorophyll, potassium, and sulfur, is a great addition to any salad.
-Watercress is a good source of vitamins B1, B2, B6, C, E, manganese, and carotene.
-It also contains calcium, fiber, iron and copper.
+Watercress is part of the cabbage family and is rich in chlorophyll, potassium, and sulfur, is a great addition to any salad.

 Red– is a sign of vitamin A (beta carotene) and vitamin C content.
 Typically, red produce is also high in manganese and fiber.
-Some selections include red bell peppers, tomatoes, cherries, cranberries, raspberries, rhubarb, pomegranates, and beets.
-Red apples also contain quercetin, a compound that seems to fight colds, the flu, and allergies.
-Tomatoes, watermelon, and red grapefruit are loaded with lycopene, a compound that also appears to have cancer-fighting properties.
+Some great selections to include in your diet are red bell peppers, tomatoes, cherries, cranberries, raspberries, rhubarb, pomegranates, and beets.
+Red produce such as red onions, tomatoes and the skins of red apples also contain quercetin, a compound that is a potent aromatase inhibitor that can reduce the metastatic potential of cancerous cells.
+Tomatoes, watermelon, and red grapefruit also contain lycopene, a compound that also appears to have cancer-fighting properties.

-Orange– though just a shade away from red, orange in fruits and vegetables signifies a similar vitamin and mineral profile.
+Orange– in fruits and vegetables signifies a similar vitamin and mineral profile.
 You’ll get vitamins C, A, and B6, potassium, and fiber in choices such as butternut squash, carrots, sweet potatoes, cantaloupes, oranges, pumpkins, orange peppers, nectarines, and peaches.

 Yellow– a banana delivers potassium, fiber, plus manganese, and vitamin A. Other yellow foods include spaghetti squash, summer squash, and yellow bell peppers.

-Green– dark leafy greens are packed with nutrients, this group offers far more vitamins and minerals than iceberg lettuce.
-Spinach is rich in lutein content, which aids eyesight, and folate, which supports cell reproduction.
-Broccoli and asparagus also contain these compounds.
+Green– dark leafy greens are packed with nutrients.
+Spinach, broccoli and asparagus are rich in lutein content, which aids eyesight, and folate, which supports cell reproduction.

-White– such as cauliflower, rutabagas, and parsnips, still shine with vitamins and minerals like vitamins C, K, and folate, and they contain fiber; and onions and garlic, which have a compound called allicin that seems to protect the heart and blood vessels from damage.
+White– such as cauliflower, rutabagas, and parsnips, contain vitamins and minerals like vitamins C, K, and folate.
+Onions and garlic have a compound called allicin that seems to protect the heart and blood vessels from damage.

 In this study broccoli extract was found to kill the “beating heart” of cancerous tumors, which are the cancer stem cells that are resistant to chemo and radiation treatment.
 Broccoli Sprout Extract also has the ability to assist the body in metabolizing excess estrogen so it can be excreted from the body.